We’ve compiled some FAQs to help guide you through our Family by Co program.

-“Enough” eggs will also depend on your family-planning goals.
-Some families want as many embryos as possible to increase the chances of having more than one child.
-In these cases, some intended parents want to do two egg retrievals with the donor.
-This can be discussed up front with the donor and your doctor.
+At Cofertility, the average number of mature eggs a family receives and fertilizes is 12*, but worth noting that every case is unique.
+Some intended parents want to do two egg retrievals with the donor which is definitely possible.
 We also ask each of our donors whether they are open to a second cycle as part of the initial application — many report that they are!

 You can see how many eggs are retrieved in the first cycle and go from there.
 If, for any reason, the eggs retrieved in that round do not lead to a live birth, our baby guarantee will kick in and we’ll re-match you at no additional Cofertility coordination fee.

 *Note: this number is updated periodically based on cycle outcomes.